 In June 1984 the peripatetic Pole returned to Oxford from Turin.
 We drank vodka into the wee hours.
 A little later his mother, almost crippled by her early career as a ballerina, came for a brief visit.
 She seemed a lovely and dignified lady.

 A few weeks later I got my first job in London and off I went, full of misplaced hope and excitement.
 Paul was also heading for The Smoke.
 He found a house in “Befnall” Green belonging to a film director called Tomasz Pobóg Malinowski; we could lodge there while Tomasz was away for six months in Poland.
-So that September we moved into Beck Road, London E8, which was to set us £50 each a month.
+So that September we moved into Beck Road, London E8 which, my diary tells me, was to set us £50 each a month.

 Most of the street had been annexed by an artists’ housing association.
 (It was “Bohemian”, not to say pretentious.
 The Miners’ Strike was going full swing and everyone seemed to support working-class hero Arthur Scargill.)